Alchemix USD (ALUSD) Hits Self Reported Market Capitalization of $195.27 Million

 Buying and Selling Alchemix USD

-It is usually not currently possible to purchase alternative cryptocurrencies such as Alchemix USD directly using U.S. dollars.
-Investors seeking to trade Alchemix USD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Alchemix USD using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Alchemix USD directly using US dollars.
+Investors seeking to trade Alchemix USD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Alchemix USD using one of the aforementioned exchanges.

 Receive News & Updates for Alchemix USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Alchemix USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.